jwe4ec/ttt-p1-main-analysis/README.md

 ##### From Qualtrics

-Raw pre-post data are stored in the `/TRACK to TREAT/Data/Qualtrics Data/Raw Data` folder, which contains 18 CSV files obtained from Qualtrics (per Date Modified file metadata, presumably 6 files were obtained 6/16/20-5/20/21 and 12 files were obtained on 6/18/21).
+Raw baseline and 3-month data are stored in the `/TRACK to TREAT/Data/Qualtrics Data/Raw Data` folder, which contains 18 CSV files obtained from Qualtrics (per Date Modified file metadata, presumably 6 files were obtained 6/16/20-5/20/21 and 12 files were obtained on 6/18/21).
 The Qualtrics cleaning script appears to focus on the latter 12 files (see below).

 ##### From LifePak